-At this verse, Paul turns from the error of Gnosticism to the error of legalism.
+Beginning with this verse, Paul turns from the error of Gnosticism to the error of legalism.
 The Colossians did not need physical circumcision since they stood circumcised in Christ’s death.
 We have all that we need in Christ (verse 10).
-This is the second result of the work of Christ for us.
+This verse gives the second result of the work of Christ for us.

 “In Him” refers to our position in the Lord Jesus Christ as of the moment of our salvation.

 “you were also circumcised”

-Circumcision is the cutting off the foreskin of the penis.
+Circumcision is the cutting off of the foreskin of the penis.
 Literally, “circumcision” means a cutting around.
 It was the external sign of incorporation into the Abrahamic covenant (Genesis 17; Acts 7:8; Romans 4:11).
 This circumcision does not refer to literal but spiritual circumcision.
 It is the circumcision of the heart (Romans 2:29; Ephesians 2:11).
 Paul sets spiritual circumcision in contrast to the physical circumcision of the Old Testament.
 Without this understanding, we lose the context of Paul’s argument.

 The tense of “were” is past tense.
 God circumcised us at the point of our salvation.
 At that moment, we entered into union with Christ.
-Another part of speech indicates that God placed us into union with Christ (passive voice).
+Another part of speech of this phrase indicates that God placed us into union with Christ (passive voice).
 We did not earn or deserve that privilege.
 It is an act of God’s unadulterated grace.

 “with the circumcision made without hands”

 Upon preaching the gospel to the Gentiles, a sect of Jewish believers arose in Colosse who argued that circumcision is a necessary aspect of salvation (Acts10:45; 11:2; 15:1; Galatians 2:12; Colossians 4:11; Titus 1:10).
 This is legalism.

 Ray C. Stedman, the former pastor of Peninsula Bible Church in Palo Alto, Ca., relates the story of a young man who came to him with the Bible in hand and earnestly asked Ray to circumcise him!
 After Stedman picked himself up off the floor, he explained the meaning of circumcision from a Christian standpoint.
 The foreskin is a symbol of our fallen nature.
 When Christ died, he removed judgment on that sinful nature.